kettanaito/react-advanced-form/docs/README.md

 }
 ```

-Read more about how to use React Advanced Form to get the most out of its features in this documentation.
+Read more about how to use React Advanced Form to get the most out of its features in the respective sections of this documentation.

+## Contributing
+Any of your contributions, be that a comment, an issue or a pull request, is highly appreciated.
+Please read the [Contribution guide](../CONTRIBUTING.md) for the contribution guidelines.
+Moreover, development isn't the only way to contribute, there are [many more](../CONTRIBUTING.md#other-contributions).

 ## License
 This project is licensed under [MIT License](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE).
 See the license file for more details.